 Starting on Nov.
 27, 2017, pharmaceutical manufacturers are required to begin marking all saleable units and homogeneous cases of prescription drugs with a unique serial identification code (product identifier), as stipulated by the Drug Supply Chain Security Act.
+(Editor's note: On June 30, FDA issued new draft guidance pushing back the enforcement deadline for product identifiers to Nov.
+27, 2018, though the compliance deadline remains Nov.
+27, 2017.)
 Many drug makers have been preparing for this so-called “serialization” deadline for years by implementing new processes and systems in their internal operations, or by ensuring efficient transfer of serialization data from their contract manufacturing/packaging partners.
 However, some manufacturers — in particular, smaller or virtual firms — are now engaged in a mad scramble to meet all the requirements of the deadline.

 For some eleventh-hour insights and recommendations regarding the Nov.
 27 deadline, we reached out to Bill Webb, senior director of quality, and David Dlugo, senior engineer, of US WorldMeds, a specialty pharmaceutical company based in Louisville, Ky.
 Webb and Dlugo participated in a panel session on serialization at this year’s FDA/Xavier Health PharmaLink conference, and they both played critical roles in the virtual manufacturer’s serialization implementation.
 In this Q&A, they share their thoughts on how much drug product to manufacture and package before the deadline, how to select a serialization software provider, and how to prepare for onboarding these providers.